khalequzzaman17/cache-scrubber/README.md

 To clear the cache, go to the "Cache Clear" page in your WordPress dashboard.
 From there, you can use the buttons to clear the page cache or the object cache.

 ## Support
-If you have any issues or questions regarding the Cache Scrubber plugin, please contact the plugin author at the email address provided in the plugin header.
+If you have any issues or questions regarding the Cache Scrubber plugin, please create new issue here, at the Github repo (make sure to check the exisings if there is any!).

 ## License
 Cache Scrubber is licensed under the GPL2 license.
-Please see the license file for more information.